 Look out for our newsletters in your inbox soon.

 Tuscany is well-known for its picturesque vineyards and fine wine, but what many don’t realize, is that this beautiful area is also home to what’s known as The Chocolate Valley, a triangle formed between Florence, Pisa and Montecatini.
 This picturesque countryside of rolling hills is dotted with many fantastic gourmet shops and small factories dedicated to chocolate.
 If you’d like a taste in Florence, be sure to visit Vestri for some of the finest chocolate on earth.
-There is almost always a wait – but it’s well-worth your time.
+There is almost always a wait – but it’s well worth your time.
 If you can’t decide what to get, go with the dark chocolate and Sicilian orange gelato.
 Other legendary chocolatiers include Slitti, located in the spa resort of Monsummano Terme and Amedei in the tiny hamlet of Cascina.
-If you happen to visit Florence from February 6 to February 15, don’t miss the handmade chocolate fair where you’ll be intoxicated by the smell of chocolate and enjoy taking a trip around the world to the taste of cocoa.
+If you happen to visit Florence, don’t miss the annual handmade chocolate fair where you’ll be intoxicated by the smell of chocolate and enjoy taking a trip around the world to the taste of cocoa.

 The Spanish were the very first Europeans to experience chocolate that was brought back from South America, and Barcelona has been a popular place for chocolate lovers ever since.
 The city takes pride in the fact that the first chocolate making machine was built here back in 1780.
 It’s also home to Museu De La Xocolata, a chocolate museum where you’ll learn all about cocoa, see some incredible chocolate sculptures and even take part in all sorts of activities, including chocolate tastings and painting with chocolate.